MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/unstructured-setup.md

 # Set up and manage unstructured document processing in Microsoft Syntex

-Before you can use unstructured document processing in Microsoft Syntex, it must be set up in the Microsoft 365 admin center.
+The unstructured document processing service for Microsoft Syntex is set up in the Microsoft 365 admin center.

 ## Prerequisites